rackerlabs/docs-developer-blog/_posts/2019-01-11-reminders-for-applying-oracle-cpu-patches.md

 ogDescription: "Reminders and takeaways when applying CPU patches to R12.2 environments"
 ---

-This blog reviews the importance of running an ADOP (Ad Online Patching Utility) cycle with `fs_clone` after any changes or technology patches are made to the Weblogic Server (WLS) or Oracle&reg; Fusion Middleware Homes (FMW) on your patch file system.
-The blog explores a problem scenario and explains how to handle any related issues easily.
+This blog reviews the importance of running an ADOP (Application DBA Online Patching Utility) cycle with `fs_clone` after any changes or technology patches are made to the Weblogic Server (WLS) or Oracle&reg; Fusion Middleware (FMW) home directories on your patch file system.
+The blog explores a problem scenario and explains how to handle related issues easily.

 <!-- more -->

-### The ADOP online patch cycle phases
+### The ADOP cycle phases

-The following image shows the phases of the ADOP online patch cycle:
+The following image shows the phases of the ADOP cycle:

 ![]({% asset_path 2019-01-11-reminders-for-applying-oracle-cpu-patches/Picture1.png %})